helmutkemper/iotmaker.platform/tween/readme.md

 > This example can move 200 divs simultaneously on my Sansung Galaxy A51 phone (a basic cell phone model, with android) and 700 divs on my Mac Book.

-Webassembly asks for a server to run.
+Webassembly needs a server to run.
 The example below is a simple static server that prints the IP address to standard output.
 ```go
 package main